 - Ridiculously Cute Critter: If the work has a mascot, it's one of these, usually belonging to (or a stray that attaches itself to) one of the minor heroines.

 - Snow Means Death/Love: Whenever snow is used, expect either a corpse or a kissing couple soon after.
 Mostly the former.
-(Though summer will not save you.)
+Note that Summer will not save you.

 - Tearjerker: Key specializes in Utsuges, so all of its works are well known for their tearjerkers.

-- Theme Twin Naming: Ryou and Kyou Fujibayashi, Shiori and Kaori Misaka although they're not twins), Haruka and Kanata.
+- Theme Twin Naming: Ryou and Kyou Fujibayashi, Shiori and Kaori Misaka (although they're not twins), Haruka and Kanata, Ayato and Hayato Naoi, Misa and Yusa Kurobane, and Ao and Ai Sorakado.

 - Utsuge: All of their visual novels.
 For the most part they're very optimistic, cute, (usually) have happy endings in spite of the struggles faced to get there, have plenty of comic relief scattered about, and are especially lighthearted towards the beginning of the game.
 But once you start a girl's route, expect the tone to darken quickly as you learn more about her life and/or as bad things begin to happen in the present.